google/digitalbuildings/tools/README.md

 tooling\Scripts\activate
 ```
 #### Install packages
-Next, you can either use pip or setuptools (to be deprecated) to install the necessary packages and dependencies.
+Next, you can either use pip or setup (to be deprecated) to install the necessary packages and dependencies.

 ##### Install Pip
 1. Run the following command to ensure that your Python package management tools are up-to-date.